 We collect payment information in order to process your payments.

-When we collect government identifiers, such as your tax file number, we do not use or disclose this information other than as required by law.
+In certain circumstances we may need to collect your tax file, Medicare or pension card number.
+We do not use or disclose this information other than for the purpose it was collected, authorised by law or if you have asked us to disclose this information to a third party.
 We will never use a government identifier to identify you.

 We may also disclose your personal information to any other organisation that may have or is considering having an interest in our business.
 For example, a potential purchaser/organisation involved in the proposed sale of our (or our Representatives) business for the purpose of due diligence, corporate re-organisation and transfer of all or part of the assets of our business.
 Disclosure will be made in confidence and it will be a condition that no personal information will be used or disclosed by them.